Phlow/feeling-responsive/_posts/design/2014-10-09-header-image-color.md

 layout: post
 title:  "Header Image With Background Color"
 subheadline:  "Headers With Style"
-description: "Feeling Responsive allows you to use all different kinds of headers.
+description: "Feeling Responsive allows you to use all kinds of headers.
 This example shows a header image with a defined background color via front matter."
 categories:
     - design
 tags: